Last update: 4/11/2021

 Yes, hotels in Costa Rica are currently open.

 Yes, airports in Costa Rica are open.
 Commercial flights from the United States resumed on September 1st.

 Yes, resorts are currently open in Costa Rica.

-Yes, beaches are open from 5 AM to 10 PM on weekdays and 5 AM to 8 PM on weekends.
+Yes, beaches are open from 5 AM to 6 PM daily.

 Yes, Americans can currently visit Costa Rica.